Kyle01/rabbit_hole_rescue/README.md

 #### Background script

-The extension's background.js script contains the code that does the tracking.
+The extension's `background.js` script contains the code that does the tracking.
 The extension, on loading, installs a listener for the start and stop buttons.
-When the start button in the popup is clicked, listeners are added to Chrome's onUpdated and onActivated actions, and all open tabs are logged in a visit structure.
+When the start button in the popup is clicked, listeners are added to Chrome's `onUpdated` and `onActivated` actions, and all open tabs are logged in a visit structure.

-Information is sent from the chrome extension to the database through XML Http Requests and stored with the current user's username.
+Information is sent from the chrome extension to the database through XML Http Requests and stored with the current user's `username`.

 ### Web application